Friday, May 29, 2026

 Veronica must have felt the same way, because she sighed and fished out her wallet.
 Moving closer to the half-transformed werewolf, she flashed the badge at the sudden traffic jam around them and said, "Animal Control.
 Please stay back while we deal with the situation."

 Andy heard a small, bright tinkling, and looked down in time to see a deformed lump of silver hit the ground beside the werewolf.
 It was forcing the bullets out of its flesh.
 Could I do that?
 Or is the flesh of a wight different from that of a werewolf?
-He hesitated, because he hadn't counted on having an audience.
+He hesitated, because he hadn't counted on having an audience while he was still dressed in nothing more than a hospital gown.

 Veronica didn't, She had her pistol holstered, and strode forward while pulling a handful of zip-ties out of pocket.
 "Stay still," she snarled, as she bent down, "or my new friend is going to put a bullet in your brain-pan, and another in your heart since we're not sure that skull of yours has anything useful inside it."